munificent/craftinginterpreters/book/strings.md

 *   UTF-8 is memory efficient and supports the whole Unicode range, but it's variable-length encoding make it slow to access arbitrary code points.

-*   UTF-16 worse than all of them -- an ugly consequence of Unicode outgrowing its earlier 16-bit range.
+*   UTF-16 is worse than all of them -- an ugly consequence of Unicode outgrowing its earlier 16-bit range.
 It's less memory efficient than UTF-8, but is still a variable-length encoding thanks to surrogate pairs.
 Avoid it if you can.
 Alas, if your language needs to run on or interoperate with the browser, the JVM, or the CLR, you might be stuck with it, since those all use UTF-16 for their strings and you don't want to have to convert every time you pass a string to the underlying system.